cbzehner/stress/README.md

 # stress

 Put your programs to the test.
-Run a command multiple times and get back a summary of its exit codes.
+Run a command in a loop and collect failures.

 ## Usage

 ```
-stress 0.1.0
+stress 0.1.1
+Put your programs to the test.
 Run a command in a loop and collect failures

 USAGE:
-    stress [OPTIONS] [cmd]...
+    stress [OPTIONS] <cmd>...

 FLAGS:
     -h, --help       Prints help information